 Additional tools in the dashboard include:

-- Invoicing: Shopify will let you create an order and save it as a draft within the dashboard.
-You can send it as an invoice, or mark it paid or pending within the dashboard.
-You can also hit “Pay with Card” and enter card information right there — which makes it a virtual terminal, though Shopify doesn’t use the term.
+- Invoicing: Shopify lets you create an order and save it as a draft within the dashboard.
+You can send it as an invoice or mark it as paid or pending within the dashboard.
+You can also hit “Pay with Card” and enter card information right there, which essentially makes it a virtual terminal (though Shopify doesn’t use that term).

-- Customer Directory: The Shopify platform will track whenever someone makes a purchase so you can view their history.
+- Customer Directory: The Shopify platform tracks whenever someone makes a purchase, so you can view their history and information.
 You can also make notes in the customer listing and create tags to segment your customer base.
-You won’t see this with mPOS systems, but it is really common in all-in-one platforms.
+You won’t necessarily see this with all mPOS systems, but it is common in all-in-one platforms.

 - Order Fulfillment: Shopify would be pretty pointless if it didn’t offer you a way to manage orders within the dashboard, but it merits mentioning.
 I like that this ties into the inventory that also feeds into your POS app.
 You can also create orders in the POS app to be fulfilled or shipped out at a later date.

-- Create Discounts: Something relatively new to the Shopify feature set is the ability to create discount codes that can be used online as well as in-person.
+- Create Discounts: Something relatively new to the Shopify feature-set is the ability to create discount codes that can be used online and in-person.
 Previously, discount codes were exclusive to online sales.
 However, now you can merge the two channels to create better cross-promotions.
-For example: Send out an email code that people can use when they stop by your store/booth/table.
+For example: send out an email code that people can use when they stop by your store/booth/table.

 The Shopify POS App

-First of all, I am happy to say that the Shopify POS, which used to be an iPad exclusive once upon a time, works with Android and iOS phones and tablets.
+I am happy to say that the Shopify POS, which used to be an iPad exclusive once upon a time, works with Android and iOS phones and tablets.
 I tested the app out on an iPad as well as a Galaxy S7 phone.
 It’s important to note that you can expect some variance in features depending on what type of device you have.
 You can access all features from a browser but also view your store’s recent activity, update your catalog, and manage orders from your iPhone or Android.

 - Email and SMS receipts